kikoso/btt-slack-config/README.md

 TouchBar configuration for Slack
 =================

 A basic TouchBar configuration for Slack.
-It includes buttons to switch between groups and a button to dismiss all the messages (something I do a lot).
+It includes buttons to switch between groups and a button to dismiss all the unread messages (something I do a lot).
 This is how it looks:

 ![Example Image][1]